Ireland in the Eurovision Song Contest 2016: Selection procedure

-RTÉ confirmed their intentions to participate at the 2016 Eurovision Song Contest on 27 May 2015.
-On 13 January 2016, the broadcaster announced that they had internally selected Nicky Byrne to represent Ireland in Stockholm.
+On 13 January 2016, RTÉ announced that they had internally selected Nicky Byrne to represent Ireland in the Eurovision Song Contest 2016.
 Byrne was a former member of the Irish boy band Westlife and had previously been the Irish spokesperson at the Eurovision Song Contest, revealing the results of the Irish vote between 2013 and 2015.
 Unconfirmed rumours of Byrne's selection as the Irish contestant were published by Irish media earlier on 7 January 2016.

 Along with the announcement that Byrne would represent Ireland on 13 January 2016, the song to be performed by Byrne, "Sunlight", was also released via a lyric video uploaded on YouTube.
 The song was written by Byrne himself together with Wayne Hector and Ronan Hardiman.
 Byrne's first live performance of the song took place on 13 February, during the RTÉ One Saturday night programme The Ray D'Arcy Show.